minprog/cs50x-1718-1819/sections/03 Search/05 Linear-Search.md

-# Section 3: Linear Search
+# Exercise 1: Linear Search

 ## Goal

 Write a program that can find a needle in a haystack using linear search.
-Well, we’ll not be using literal needles and haystacks (that would be too unwieldy), but rather integer numbers and arrays respectively.
+Well, we won't be using literal needles and haystacks (that would be too unwieldy), but rather integer numbers and arrays respectively.

 ## Getting started